inbo/tutorials/content/articles/statistics/index.md

     written in the R language.
 This package provides a wide range of capabilities for spatial point pattern data, from basic data handling to advanced analytic tools.
-The book focuses on practical needs from the user's perspective, offering answers to the most frequently asked questions in each chapter.
+The book focuses on practical needs from the user’s perspective, offering answers to the most frequently asked questions in each chapter.

 -   Hobbs & Hooten (2015): Bayesian modeling has become an indispensable